caladogan/PromptEngineering/README.md

 # PromptEngineering
-This project consists of various use cases of prompt engineering.
-Each file has their own use case explaations for users to contribute and use.
-We also suggest you to check [DeepLearning.ai](https://deeplearning.ai) "ChatGPT Prompt Engineering for Developers" training.
+This project includes a multitude of minor ChatGPT application use cases.
+In each file, you can submit and utilize use case descriptions.
+We also suggest that you investigate the "ChatGPT Prompt Engineering for Developers" program by [DeepLearning.ai](https://deeplearning.ai).

 ## Setup